shehreendheda/katacoda-scenarios/logsprocess/logspipeline/step5.md

     You can compare with the older logs by highlighting a region of the bar chart above the Logs List that corresponds to logs before you added the URL Parser.
 You'll see that the **URL Path** facet is empty.
 Reset the time range to **Past 15 minutes** using the time range selector.
 The **URL Path** facet will fill up again.

 With the URL parsed, let's parse the User-Agent attribute in the logs.
-For example, the user agent `Opera/10.45 (Windows NT 6.0; en-US) Presto/2.8.270 Version/13.00` has a lot of information you can extract.